EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ```

 ### Count of events
 There is a bias towards a higher number of data points for gamma (12332) events than hadronic (6688) events.
-This suggests that we should use a machine learning score that is less senstitive to this type of bias, such as the F1 score.
+This suggests that we should use a machine learning score that is less sensitive to this type of bias, such as the F1 score.
 ```python
 Star['class'].value_counts()
 ```